richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * Wildcard support is now the default in certificates.
-  Constrain wildcard certificates so that the wildcard can only be the complete left-most component of a domain name.
+  Constrain wildcard certificates so that the wildcard can only be the complete left-most label of a domain name.

 * Do not include or check strings that look like domain names in the subject's Common Name.